ACC Home Page

 The Dean of Library Services is ultimately responsible for final purchase decisions based on the criteria outlined in the Library Services Materials Selection Administrative Rule.
 Guidelines and procedures for materials selection are developed by the Library Services Collection Development Team for the Library Leadership Team, with final approval by the Dean of Library Services and, as needed, the TLED Associate Vice Chancellor.

 Faculty librarians are responsible for the selection and maintenance of the library collection in ACC’s specific curriculum subject areas.
-Librarians also work collaboratively with each other and with classroom faculty across the college to review and recommend materials for the electronic resources collection, as well as to coordinate and balance the collection as a whole.
+Librarians also work collaboratively with each other and with instructional faculty across the college to review and recommend materials for the electronic resources collection, as well as to coordinate and balance the collection as a whole.

 Faculty Librarian Responsibilities